 Financial advisers have changed the way they interact and communicate with their clients since the COVID-19 pandemic.
 These 7 tips will help you focus your strategy around these fundamental changes and build your financial marketing toolkit.

-Online marketing is a crucial tool for engaging with clients and prospects.
+Online marketing is a crucial tool for engaging with clients and prospects as we have emerged from the Covid-19 Pandemic.

-Financial clients will continue to look for reliable information in 2022 to help them navigate the uncertainty of another year in the whirlwind of COVID-19.
+Financial clients continue to look for reliable information in 2022 to help them navigate the uncertainty of another year as we see inflation boom.

 62% of people who actively consume financial advice will invest more than those who do not.
 While some financial experts predict market corrections and promising continued growth, investors will continue to consult their trusted advisers and also look for expert content online.

-Financial companies must be seen as experts more than ever to gain the trust of clients and current clients.
-These five essentials are vital for financial firms to succeed in an ever-changing world.
+Financial companies must be seen as experts more than ever to gain the trust of prospects and current clients.
+These five essentials are vital for financial firms to succeed in our ever-changing world.

 1) An Omnichannel approach